-- Staff training in meta-cognitive practice that ensures interleaving of knowledge and retrieval practice to catch-up and reiterate and recap knowledge - Curriculum training and re-write of schemes to ensure all students progress - Staff training in use of technologies that will support remote learning - Staff training in ensuring a Blended Curriculum and the resultant resources - Additional costs in changing the structures of the school day - Resourcing additional revision materials
+- Staff training in: meta-cognitive practice that ensures interleaving of knowledge and retrieval practice to catch-up and reiterate and recap knowledge; effective modelling and explicit instructions using visualisers; assessing for understanding through the use of mini whiteboards - Curriculum training, access to Trust curriculums and experts and re-write of schemes to ensure all students progress - Staff training in ensuring a Blended Curriculum and the resultant resources - Additional costs in changing the structures of the school day - Resourcing additional revision materials

 All of this resulted in improved outcomes for PP students.
-Our PP students P8 score was -0.12 in 2022, compared to -0.55 nationally and -0.63 in 2019 at Tretherras.
+Our PP students P8 score was -0.22 in 2024, compared to -0.45 nationally and -0.66 in 2023 at Tretherras.